microsoft/playwright/docs/src/browsers.md

 default global location of your operating system overriding your current browser installation.
 :::

-Run with `--help` option to see full list of the browsers that can be installed this way.
+Run with the `--help` option to see a full a list of browsers that can be installed.

 #### When to use Google Chrome & Microsoft Edge and when not to?